September Barricade Memorial

-The September Barricade Monument (Pomnik Barykada Września) is a brutalist mounument in Warsaw, Poland.
+The September Barricade Memorial (Pomnik Barykada Września) is a brutalist mounument in Warsaw, Poland.
 It is located in the district of Ochota, at Grójecka Street, near the intersection with Opaczewska Street.
 The monument commemorates a barricade that was constructed by the Polish Armed Forces during the Siege of Warsaw, and used between 8 and 27 September 1939.
 It consists of three large concrete sculptures, depicting numerals of dates 8-IX (8 September), the day the barricade was erected, 1939, the year of the siege, and 27-IX (27 September), the day the city capitulated.
 It was designed by Julian Pałka, and unveiled on 12 September 1979.

 History

 The middle sculpture of the monument in 2009, covered in commemorative plaques that were removed in 2020.

 The monument was designed by Julian Pałka, and unveiled on 12 September 1979, as part of the celebrations of the 40th anniversary of the Siege of Warsaw.
 It was renovated in 2020.